 Revenue.
 We recorded revenue of \$188,772 in 2012, compared to \$96,637 in 2011.
 Revenue in 2012 included the sale of nine STREAMWAY systems and disposable supplies to operate the STREAMWAY.
 The revenue in 2011 included the sale of five STREAMWAY systems and disposable supplies to operate the STREAMWAY.
-The Company has been installing STREAMWAY units in hospitals for evaluation purposes, selling 100% of those installed for trial.
+The revenue in 2011 included the sale of five STREAMWAY systems and disposable supplies to operate the STREAMWAY units in hospitals for evaluation purposes, selling 100% of those installed for trial.
 We expect the revenue for STREAMWAY units to increase significantly at such time as the hospitals approve the use of the unit for their application and place orders for billable units.